 The main QRP society in the UK is GQRP which has many members around the world and publishes a magazine SPRAT for its members.
 There are various awards for working QRP countries, 2 way QRP countries, other members and achievement awards.
 In 2002 and 2003 I was awarded the Chelmsley Trophy for my DX achievements during those years.
 Other countries have their own QRP clubs, and there is a lot of QRP activity from the eastern bloc counties.

-I have entered the CW section of the CQ World Wide contest for many years in the QRP section and have always done fairly well, coming first or second G. This year as a bit of fun I shall be using it as an opportunity to raise funds for Bracknell Methodist Church building fund.
-Donate an amount related to the number of QSOs I have during the contest (which will be announced here after the contest) - for instance, if I end up with 800 QSOs and you donate 1 pence per QSO you will be donating £8.
-The QSO count will obviously depend a lot on what conditions are like over the weekend, but I typically work between 700 and 900 stations.
+I have entered the CW section of the CQ World Wide contest for many years in the QRP section and have always done fairly well, coming first or second G. In 2016 as a bit of fun I used it as an opportunity to raise funds for the Bracknell Methodist Church building fund.
+Church members and others donated an amount related to the number of QSOs I had during the contest as announced here after the contest - for instance, if I ended up with 800 QSOs and they donated 1 pence per QSO they would will be donating £8.
+The QSO count obviously depended a lot on what conditions were like over the weekend, typically I worked between 700 and 900 stations.

 Bracknell Methodist Church, which is my own church and also the meeting place of Bracknell Amateur Radio Club, completed a major extension in 2013 with new rooms and modernised facilities.
-Around £60,000 is still needed to be raised towards this development and your help will be much appreciated.
+Around £60,000 was still needed to be raised towards this development and my challenge aimed to reduce this.